Maxondria/graphql-prisma-refresher/graphql-prisma/prisma/readme.md

 Add a secret in `prisma.yml` to a string of choice

-Then run `docker-compose -d` to pull the prisma docker image in current prisma project directory
+Then run `docker-compose up -d` to pull the prisma docker image in current prisma project directory

 Define your schema in `datamodel.prisma`